-- " Promoting an integral vision in relation to changes in land use and its impact on hydro-biological dynamics - " Promoting sustainable cattle ranching as a conservation and development opportunity for the Pantanal - " Identifying the impacts and risks associated with climate change for the region, developing and implementing adaptation strategies - " Fostering corporate social and environmental responsibility, engaging with the production and financial sectors to develop and implement criteria for social and environmental responsibility - " Promoting connected systems of protected areas within the three countries, along with Ramsar sites, biosphere reserves, and wildlife corridors-and developing greater capacity to manage the Pantanal's natural resources through sustainable conservation, financing, and environmental and local governance practices
+- >> Promoting an integral vision in relation to changes in land use and its impact on hydro-biological dynamics - >> Promoting sustainable cattle ranching as a conservation and development opportunity for the Pantanal - >> Fostering corporate social and environmental responsibility, engaging with the production and financial sectors to develop and implement criteria for social and environmental responsibility - >> Promoting connected systems of protected areas within the three countries, along with Ramsar sites, biosphere reserves, and wildlife corridors-and developing greater capacity to manage the Pantanal's natural resources through sustainable conservation, financing, and environmental and local governance practices

-In 2018, during the 8th World Water Forum, Brazil, Bolivia and Paraguay signed the Tri-national Declaration for the Conservation and Sustainable Development of the Pantanal, taking commitments with the conservation and sustainable development of the region.
+In 2018, during the 8th World Water Forum, Brazil, Bolivia and Paraguay signed the Tri-national Declaration for the Conservation and Sustain-able Development of the Pantanal, taking commitments with the conservation and sustainable development of the region.
 This process was supported and facilitated by WWF.